 6. Invest in a wrap-around shelf for your pedestal sink

 Pedestal sinks look super sophisticated, but they barely have enough space to stash a bar of soap.
-To help your sink live up to its full potential, pick up a curved organizer like this tiered rolling organizer from Bed, Bath & Beyond or this custom-cut cabinet from Improvements.
+To help your sink live up to its full potential, pick up a curved organizer like this Under-the-Sink Pedestal Storage Rack from Amazon or this custom-cut cabinet from Improvements.

 7. Or dress your pedestal sink in a skirt, and hide baskets behind it